Gravity (Westlife album)

-Gravity is the tenth studio album release by the Irish boy band Westlife and it was released on 22 November 2010 in the United Kingdom.
+Gravity is the tenth studio album release by the Irish boy band Westlife and it was released on 19 November 2010 in the United Kingdom.
 John Shanks produced each song, barring the bonus track on the Japanese edition.
-The album was preceded by the lead single, "Safe", which was released at 14 November 2010.
-This is also the group's final album under Syco Music; Syco decided that there will be no second single from the album, which was one reason the group left Syco in March 2011.
-As of November 2011, the album had sold 358,943 in the UK.
-It was also the band's sixth album and studio album to be released as a four-piece.
+The album was preceded by the lead single, "Safe", which was released on 14 November 2010.

+This is the group's final album under Syco Music, as well as their final album before their initial split in 2012.
+As of November 2011, the album had sold 358,943 copies in the UK.